chawresh/Multi-Currency-Rich-Address-Finder-v1.0/README.md

 - Multi-currency rich address finder for Ethereum, Binance Smart Chain, Avalanche, and Polygon blockchains.
-- Checks for new addresses and their balances, storing results in `newaddresses.txt` and  Multi Currency Rich Address Finder v1.0 OFFLINE will add the new rich addresses into the `PubKeys.db` every 25000 scans
+- Checks for new addresses and their balances, storing results in `newaddresses.txt` and  Multi Currency Rich Address Finder v1.0 OFFLINE will add the new rich addresses into the `PubKeys.db`

 Features:
 1. Blockchain Support: